Select the appropriate specimens for viral isolation based on the clinical symptoms as outlined in the Viral Specimen Selection Table.

 Real-Time Reverse-Transcription PCR

-Real-Time Reverse-Transcription (rRT-PCR) testing is available for the identification and subtyping of influenza virus and for the identification of mumps virus.
+Real-Time Reverse-Transcription (rRT-PCR) testing is available for the identification and subtyping of influenza virus and for the identification of measles and mumps virus.
 In addition, rRT-PCR is available for the identification of Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
 Prior approval is required for MERS-CoV testing.
 Please contact Crystal Van Cleave for more information regarding MERS-CoV testing at (512)-776-7594.